WenqiJiang/wenqijiang.github.io/wenqi_generate_page.md

 ### Add images

-must commit and push, before localhost can recognize it: they search from the git repo instead of local machine.
+**must commit and push, before localhost can recognize it**: they search from the git repo instead of local machine.

 https://github.com/academicpages/academicpages.github.io/issues/91